 I've been wanting to make Penny** a lobster dog costume ever since that adorable lobster Corgi blessed the internet in 2010.
 It only took me three years, and a tweet from Patrick Stewart, for me to finally grow enough motivation to do it.
 I chained myself to my sewing machine and made this costume over the course of four days.
 As this was the most complex thing I've ever sewn, I documented the whole process.
-If I can do it, you can do.
+If I can do it, you can do it.
 I'm rooting for you!

 *Heaven help you if you're trying to put a cat in a costume.

 Time required: Days.
-(It depends how handy you are with a sewing machine.)
+(It depends on how handy you are with a sewing machine.)

 Cost: $10–$25 (about $10–$15 for fabric/batting, $10 for dat hat).